Q: Who needs a hunting license?

 Q: What can you take with a Two-Day Nonresident Hunting License?

-A: Two-Day Nonresident Hunting License are available to any nonresident, 16 years of age or older, for taking resident and migratory game birds, resident small game mammals, nongame animals and furbearers for two consecutive days.
-A Two-Day Nonresident Hunting License is not valid for hunting deer, bear, antelope, elk, bighorn sheep or wild pig.
+A: Two-Day Nonresident Hunting Licenses are available to any nonresident, 16 years of age or older, for taking resident and migratory game birds, resident small game mammals, wild pigs, nongame mammals, and furbearers for two consecutive days.
+A Two-Day Nonresident Hunting License is not valid for hunting deer, bear, pronghorn antelope, elk, or bighorn sheep.

 Q: Can I purchase a Lifetime Hunting License?